-West Bengal: At least two dead in blast near Trinamool leader Abhishek Banerjee’s rally venue
+West Bengal: Three dead in blast near Trinamool leader Abhishek Banerjee’s rally venue

 The cause of the explosion is yet to be ascertained.

-At least two persons were killed and several others injured in a blast near the venue of Trinamool Congress leader Abhishek Banerjee’s rally in West Bengal’s Purba Medinipur district, the police said on Saturday, according to PTI.
+Three persons were killed and several others injured in a blast near the venue of Trinamool Congress leader Abhishek Banerjee’s rally in West Bengal’s Purba Medinipur district, the police said on Saturday, according to PTI.

-“The cause of the blast is yet to be ascertained and further investigation is underway but the impact was so powerful that the mud house with a thatched roof was blown off in the incident,” an unidentified officer of the contain sub-division said.
+“The cause of the blast is yet to be ascertained and further investigation is underway,” an undentified police official said.
+“The impact was so powerful that the mud house with a thatched roof was blown off in the incident.”

+The dead have been identified as Rajkumar Manna, reportedly a Trinamool Congress worker, Debkumar Manna and Biswajit Gayen, the officer added.

 Leader of Opposition in West Bengal Suvendu Adhikari demanded an inquiry by the National Investigation Agency.